Here you will find answers to frequently asked questions regarding the Massachusetts Department of Revenue's (DOR) Collections process.

 The Department can take the following enforcement actions to collect delinquent tax liabilities:

-- A bank levy
+- Levy bank accounts

 - Offset refunds

-- Seizure of business and other assets
+- Seize businesses and other assets

-- Referral to an outside collection agency
+- Refer an account to an outside collection agency

 I received a "Final Notice" or a "Notice of Collection."
 What does this mean?

 When an account has been transferred to Collections, the collector to whom the account has been assigned will, in most cases, attempt to reach you to discuss the status of the account.

 If the collector is unable to reach you or if you do not respond to the notice, the collector will use various collection methods to assure that delinquent taxes due the Commonwealth are paid.